PinokyoShonen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 # 18. Letters only please
 This script displays all lines of the file "/etc/ssh/sshd_config" starting with a letter.
+#19.
+A to Z
+This script replaces all characters A and c from input to Z and e respectively.